-Following the first full year of law school, JD/LLM students attend one of Duke's Institutes in Transnational Law, either in Geneva or Hong Kong.
+Following the first full year of law school, JD/LLM students attend Duke's Institute in Transnational Law.
 Faculty from around the world live in residential quarters with students and teach small, rigorous courses in areas such as emerging markets, terrorism and humanitarian law, comparative constitutional law, and international business law.
 Students then work overseas for a law firm, nonprofit organization, research institute, or business.

 Candidates for the JD/LLM in International and Comparative Law do not need to apply separately to any school or program at Duke other than the Law School.
 Complete the regular JD application, but indicate that you wish to be considered for the dual degree.
 You may apply to only one dual degree program.